-Lots of people do intermittent fasting by delaying their first meal until later in the day, but I believe the benefits of fasting don’t work as well if you skip breakfast.
+Lots of people do intermittent fasting by delaying their first meal until later in the day, but I believe that for some people, the benefits of fasting don’t work as well if you skip breakfast.

 If you don’t naturally wake up and feel a bit hungry, and it’s easy for you to skip breakfast, this can sometimes be an indicator that your hormones aren’t balanced.
 Our natural hormone release in the morning should trigger some hunger.
 But intermittent fasting should help with this too!

 But try it out one way for at least a couple of days, then switch it up, and see how you feel!

 How to start intermittent fasting

 To start intermittent fasting, first, decide on your intermittent fasting schedule.
 You’ll want to decide around what time periods you’ll be eating and how long you want to fast.

 For example, when I’m intermittent fasting, I have breakfast around 10:30, and I’m done eating around 2-3:30.
 This way I can get in around 19-20 hours of fasting.

 If you’re just starting out, begin with about 14 hours of fasting and build up from there.
-So, the day you start fasting, you might eat breakfast at 8 am, eat a little extra that morning and afternoon, and have your last meal or snack at around 6 pm.
+So, the day you start fasting, you might eat breakfast at 8 am, eat a little extra food that morning and afternoon, and have your last meal or snack at around 6 pm.

 To start out, ease into the number of days per week you do intermittent fasting too.